buruzaemon/FoSNLP/README.md

-# FoSNLP
-Foundations of Statistical Natural Language Processing, Manning and Schütze
+# Foundations of Statistical Natural Language Processing, Manning and Schütze